ATATC/atatc.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at the University of Toronto.
-My major interest is in **foundation models** that encode modalities together with deep reasoning in language models (MLLM) to solve real-world problems like cancer research.
-Efficiency work is also an important aspect of my research.
+I’m currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at the University of Toronto.
+My major interest is in foundation models that encode modalities together with deep reasoning in language models (MLLM) to solve real-world problems like cancer research.
+Efficiency work, including operator kernels and computer architectures, is also an important aspect of my research.
 I used to be a full-stack developer who mainly focused on Next.js, SpringBoot, and MySQL.

 I started working as a full-stack developer since middle school in Shanghai.
 My research career started in high school at [Villanova College](https://www.villanovacollege.org).
 Later I did an internship in medical image processing at